security-alliance/frameworks/src/contribute/contributing.md

 ### In-page notices

-We use blockquote notices at the top of the page to provide readers with appropriate context regarding the content of the page.
+We use block-quote notices at the top of the page to provide readers with appropriate context regarding the content of the page.

 #### Incomplete pages